Juliusfrank11/security-clearance-classification-webapp/README.md

 1. Clone this repo.
 2. Set up a virtual environment with python 3.11 or higher (`python3 -m venv venv`) and install packages (`pip install requirements.txt`)
-4. Use `streamlit run webapp.py` to run the webapp.
+4. Use `streamlit run src/webapp.py` to run the webapp.
+Make sure you run it with the project root as your working directory.